 - Evaluate climate risks – There will be risks to businesses associated with the low-carbon economic & policy transition and the increased severity of physical risks (e.g., sea-level rise, natural disasters, etc.) from climate change.
 As companies, nations and communities respond to climate change, there will be more pressure to adopt low-carbon technologies, provide greener products & services and reduce emissions.
 Work with internal risk management teams and sustainability consultants to better understand where there may be risk in the various time horizons.

 - Check your company’s climate resilience – How does climate change impact business strategy?
 Will new markets or products need to be developed?
 Are supply chains resilient to economic and weather changes?
 These are all crucial questions to help evaluate a company’s resiliency in a 1.5C warmer world.
 Commonly referred to as scenario analysis, this exercise of stress testing businesses helps to inform a more nimble and climate resilient strategic plan.
 Be on the lookout for an upcoming post from Schneider Electric on this topic.

-- Look for opportunities in clean technology – Wind, solar, biofuels, battery storage and more technologies all support unique value propositions and innovative financing structures that allow companies to clean up their energy supply and optimize financial returns at the same time.
-Check out recent blogs on renewable energy myths to bust and how renewable energy helps companies meet environmental sustainability (and financial) goals.
+- Look for opportunities in clean technology – Wind, solar, biofuels, battery storage and more technologies all support unique value propositions and innovative financing structures that allow companies to clean up their energy supply.
+Check out recent blogs on renewable energy myths to bust and how renewable energy helps companies meet environmental sustainability goals.
 Don’t forget about energy efficiency!